orris27/computer_science_notes/english/readme.md

 3. reception: fire + receive => Burning Hairo ran to the reception and received the bottled water.

-4. utility: ghost + ladder + filetto(里脊) => The ghost climbed up the ladder.
+4. utility bill: ghost + ladder + filetto(里脊) => The ghost climbed up the ladder.
 There was a flash of lightning and lit up the room.
 The ghost found the filetto and drooled.

 5. dorm fee: bridal chamber(洞房) => When my bride walked into the bridal chamber, I charged her for fees if she wanted to live there.